Dynamic-Capital/Dynamic-Capital/docs/dynamic-ai-layered-memory-architecture.md

 - Run `npm run build:dynamic-ai` to execute the Dynamic AI build across all four roadmap phases.
+- Scope builds to a specific phase with
+  `npm run build:dynamic-ai -- --phase <phaseId>`; repeat the option to run multiple targeted phases (for example, `--phase phase2`).
+- Discover the available identifiers with `npm run build:dynamic-ai -- --list`.
 - The helper exposes the current phase through the `DYNAMIC_AI_PHASE` environment variable so downstream tooling can branch on phase-specific requirements during the build.